BotoX/xiaomi-m365-compatible-bms/README.md

 Here's the pinout of the ISP header: [Image](https://cloud.botox.bz/s/qGa7rS6Ktt4pG24/preview)
 On the new V1.5 PCB it's a little trickier: [Image1](https://cloud.botox.bz/s/eYmBCM4Z44P84tj/preview) [Image2](https://cloud.botox.bz/s/7BkSS7NKk878B4d/preview)

+Choose the correct bootloader file (the MHZ value in the Filename **must** match your hardware)

+Choose the correct fuses for your hardware
+* for internal 8MHz Clock use ```-U lfuse:w:0xE2:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m```
+* for external 8MHz Clock use ```-U lfuse:w:0xFF:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m```
+* for anything else think twice what values you are using as you can brick your atmega chip with wrong values, use of tools like [AVR Fuse Calculator](http://www.engbedded.com/fusecalc) is recommendet.

-Flash the bootloader with [AVRDUDE](https://download.savannah.gnu.org/releases/avrdude/avrdude-6.3-mingw32.zip) using the following command: `avrdude -patmega328p -cstk500v2 -P/dev/ttyUSB0 -U lfuse:w:0xE2:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m -U lock:w:0xFF:m -U flash:w:optiboot_atmega328.hex`
+Finally flash the bootloader with [AVRDUDE](https:// download.savannah.gnu.org/releases/avrdude/avrdude-6.3-mingw32.zip) using the following command: `avrdude -patmega328p -cstk500v2 -P/dev/ttyUSB0 -U lfuse:w:0xE2:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m -U lock:w:0xFF:m -U flash:w:optiboot_atmega328.hex`
 * Adjust the `-P/dev/ttyUSB0` part to the correct COM port on your PC.
-* Please pay attention to the FUSES, the above values are for the BMS Versions with internal 8MHz Resonator.
-For the newer ones with external 8MHz Oscillator you should use 0xFF for the low-Fuse.
+* Adjust the `-cstk500v2` part to your programmer
+* Adjust the `-U` parts with your fuse values

 ### Uploading/Updating firmware
 You can upload the firmware in platformio, there's a little arrow somewhere.